lelou6666/nimbus-docs/cloudinitd/quickstart.rst

 .. literalinclude:: ec2bootpgm.py

-This is a very simple program which simply creates a web page.
-You can also download it here: :download:`ec2bootpgm.py <ec2bootpgm.py>`.
+This is a very simple program which simply installs the Apache web server and creates a web page.
+You can also download it here: :download:`ec2bootpgm.py
+<ec2bootpgm.py>`.

 Boot
 ====